,

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Which metre is Pavamana Suktam composed in?
+Who is Pavamana Suktam attributed to, and what meter is it composed in?

 How is Pavamana Suktam used in contemporary practice?